Open Print Page

-Two portable shrines are carried from the main shrine through the streets of Fujiyoshida by groups of 20 or 30 men.
+Two portable shrines are carried from the main shrine through the streets of Fujiyoshida by a group of 20 or 30 men.
 They're very heavy.
 The procession to "Otabi-sho" (the portable shrine resting place) takes several hours, maybe about 4pm - 7pm.
-You can watch this procession as you would a parade.
+You can watch this procession as you would be watching a parade.
 After the portable shrines reach the resting place, the "taimatsu" torches -- usually about 80, two meter tall torches which are lined up on the main street of Fujiyoshida (upper Honcho-dori) are lit.

 Walking on the street while the torches are lit is very hot!
 There are many people and food vendors out on the streets.
 There are usually some performances like Taiko Drums, dancing, and music at meeting places along the main street.

 The conclusion of the Fire Festival, called "Susuki Matsuri" is held the next day (August 27th).
 It is less of a well known event, but nonetheless important to the local community.
 In the afternoon to evening the portable shrines are taken back up to the main shrine and raced around the inner grounds before being returned.
 It's a very energetic and raucous event, and a perfect end to the Fire Festival and official climbing season.